 - Paintings or other expensive collectibles

-Whether you have all of these types of assets and more or just the bare minimum, we are here to ensure your interests are represented within your divorce and that the legal concept of equitable distribution is applied correctly and fairly in your case.
+Pennsylvania law allows some assets to be omitted from the equitable distribution process.
+These are “non-marital” or separate assets.
+For example, gifts or inheritances received before or during the marriage that are kept separate might be excluded.
+Any property excluded in a prenuptial agreement will not be included in the equitable distribution.
+Whether you have a variety of assets or very few, we are here to ensure your interests are represented within your divorce and that the legal concept of equitable distribution is applied correctly and fairly in your case.

 Finding and determining a value for all of these assets can be quite overwhelming.
 Depending on the types of assets you have, we may recommend using various financial experts such as a forensic accountant.
-It is vital to your divorce that all assets are found and correctly valued before the division of assets begins as once the order for asset division is finalized, no amendments can be made.
-Using these financial experts can be especially helpful if you believe your spouse could be hiding assets or devaluing the family business or other property.
+It is vital to your divorce that all assets are found and correctly valued before the division of assets begins.
+Once the order for asset division is finalized, no amendments can be made.
+Using financial experts can be especially helpful if you believe your spouse could be hiding assets or devaluing a business or other property.

 Most states, including New Jersey and Pennsylvania, adhere to the legal concept of equitable distribution when it comes to dividing property in a divorce.
 However, if you and your spouse can reach an agreement on how to divide your assets, a judge will not need to apply this concept.
 If you are unable to agree on a particular asset, a judge can make a determination regarding that asset only.
 No matter if you agree with your spouse or not about how your assets should be split at the end of your marriage, a knowledgeable divorce attorney from our firm can assist you in understanding property division laws.